hung-cybo/update-contributors-after-migration-ghec/README.md

 # Release Contributor Update Script

-This script helps you update all releases across your repositories to fix contributor usernames after migrating from GitHub Enterprise Server (GHES) to GitHub Enterprise Cloud (GHEC).
+This script helps you update release notes across your repositories to fix contributor usernames after migrating from GitHub Enterprise Server (GHES) to GitHub Enterprise Cloud (GHEC).

 ## What it does

 - Processes only repositories specified in a whitelist (instead of all repositories)
 - Gets all releases for each whitelisted repository
-- Updates release notes by replacing old usernames with new ones
+- Updates release notes content by replacing old usernames with new ones
 - **Only updates `@username` mentions (usernames starting with @)**
 - **Does NOT update standalone usernames (without @)**
+- **Does NOT modify release metadata, tags, or other release properties**
 - Provides detailed logging and progress tracking
 - Respects GitHub API rate limits
 - Verifies repository accessibility before processing